Fabiovieira05/Fabiovieira05/README.md

    - 💬 I am 19 years old, currently living in Brazil.
 I have experience with JavaScript, NodeJs and Java.

-   - ⚡ I enjoy reading, whether it's a good book, manga, as well as watching movies and playing games!
+   - ⚡ I enjoy reading, whether it's a good book, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving.
 </details>

 <!-- GithubStats -->